nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sort deliveries: `sort -d`

-The `sort -d` command is used to sort deliveries in VendorVault based on the delivery cost, date or status.
+The `sort -d` command is used to sort deliveries in VendorVault based on the delivery cost, date and time or status.
 This helps you to view the deliveries in a different order (ascending or descending).

 Format: `sort -d so/SORT_ORDER sb/SORT_BY`